 auto-fill expression inside the

-you can tell the browser "hmm I'm not sure how much columns I want just make
+you can tell the browser, "hmm, I'm not sure how many columns I want, make each

-each 150px wide for example and then fill it with as many columns as possible".
+150px wide, for example, and then fill it with as many columns as possible".

 grid-template-columns: repeat(auto-fill, 150px); does that.